Ali-Herrera/your-health-ally-2/README.md

 **In the works**

-The PDF conversion allows user's chats to be savable and printable, ensuring they have tangible records for their healthcare journey. _Note:_ Users have the option to delete their chats should they choose to.
+PDF conversion allows user's chats to be savable and printable, ensuring they have tangible records for their healthcare journey. _Note:_ Users have the option to delete their chats should they choose to.

 ### Stack Overview